-Battrick Clark Solicitors charge a fixed fee for divorce / dissolution of civil partnership dependent on whether you are the Petitioner (you issue the divorce petition) or you are the Respondent to the divorce process.
-Currently, Battrick Clark are offering a fixed fee for divorce as follows:-
+Battrick Clark Solicitors of Bristol charge a fixed fee for divorce / dissolution of civil partnership, dependent on whether you are the Petitioner (you issue the divorce petition) or you are the Respondent to the divorce process.

-If you are the Respondent then there is a fixed charge of £250 + VAT
+If you are the Respondent, then there is a fixed charge of £250 + VAT.

 The fixed fee only applies if the divorce proceeds on an undefended basis and there are no unforeseen complications.

-Financial matters are dealt with separately and they are not included under the fixed fee.
+Financial matters are dealt with separately, and they are not included under the fixed fee.

 What happens to our children in a divorce?

 Furthermore, we would recommend that you attend mediation with your former partner to try and agree arrangements for the care of the children.

 Who will help me and my child in Court?

-It is sometimes necessary for an independent third party to talk to both you and to the children about arrangements for their care so that a report can be prepared for the Judge to consider the best possible outcome for your children.
+It is sometimes necessary for an independent third party to talk to both you and the children about arrangements for their care so that a report can be prepared for the Judge to consider the best possible outcome for your children.

 I am not married to the mother of my child but I am on the birth certificate.
 What rights do I have?

-There are various rights and obligations upon a person who has parental responsibility to include the right to have contact with the child and to influence a child’s education and religion.
+There are various rights and obligations upon a person who has parental responsibility, including the right to have contact with the child and to influence the child’s education and religion.